Aleshkev/algoritmika/readme.md

-# About
+# Algoritmika

-It is a repository where I put most of my solutions for various competetive programming problems.
-Such repositories became somewhat fashionable lately, and such fashion-forward person as I can't be left behind.
+It is a repository where I put most of my solutions for various competitive programming problems.
+Such repositories have become somewhat fashionable lately, and such fashion-forward person as I can't be left behind.

-> First spend two hours on a problem. \
+> First, spend two hours on a problem. \
-> Only then, if you still don't know the solution, you can look for a hint.
+> Only then, if you still don't know the solution, look for a hint.
 >
 > [...]
-> If you look at someone's code, you must analyze it and understand it.
+> If you look at someone else's code, you must analyze and understand it.
-When you are sure you know how everything works, write it from scratch, without looking at this code again.
+When you are sure you know how everything works, don't look at this code again and write your own from scratch.
 >
-> <cite>— Mr Daniel Olkowski
+> <cite>*— Mr Daniel Olkowski*

 Please don't use these solutions for evil.
-I publish these in hope of bettering the humankind, not enabling someone to cheat.
+Do not use them to cheat.
+Do not steal them without attribution (see [license](#license) slightly below).

 Code quality varies from file to file, from line to line.
 Generally, files are formatted using Google style and I'm a fan of spaces in expressions like `a + b`, but I also usually use `typedef intmax_t I`, so it all kind of cancels out.
+Please remember, programming contests are a different world from software engineering and 'good practices' are consistently and purposefully ignored.

 Also, don't even suggest changing carefully thought-out variable names like `trevor`, `ardrev` or `tablitsa`.

-## Directory structure

-Every contest I took part in has its own directory, ending with `-cwd`.
-Contests which are strongly associated with their tasks, like OI, have their own directories.

-`archaic/` contains files copied from the mighty past. `archaic/1/` ≈2016/17; `2/` ≈2016/17, but on school computer, `3/` ≈ 2017/2018.
-Nothing here is a strict rule, not all solutions are correct, there may be duplicates across directories.

 ## License

 My code (all .cpp and .py files) are available under MIT License.

+## Directory structure

+Every contest I took part in has its own directory.
+I usually throw away all non-working solutions.

+`archaic/` contains files copied from the mighty past (1 ≈ 2016/17; 2 ≈ 2016/17-school; 3 ≈ 2017/2018).

 # Technicalities